How to Report

 NOTE: Reporting to the police is not the same as pressing charges against an offender.

 It may be helpful for survivors to have someone who can help them explore their off-campus options and guide them through legal processes; an advocate can provide assistance in this area.
-A local resources, Women's Center: Youth and Family Services, provides a wide range of services to community members affected directly by sexual abuse and to those close to them, including crisis intervention, individual and group counseling, advocacy, accompaniment, and referral services.
+Local resource provides a wide range of services to community members affected directly by sexual abuse and to those close to them, including crisis intervention, individual and group counseling, advocacy, accompaniment, and referral services.
 In addition, they offer a variety of educational and training programs about personal safety and prevention.

 San Joaquin Women's Center: Youth and Family Services